Ribat of Sousse: Architecture

 The ribat is built of stone and consists of a square walled enclosure measuring around 38 meters long and 11 meters high.
 Its plan resembles the original form of the Ribat of Monastir founded in 796 by Harthama ibn A'yan.
 Round towers reinforce its corners and the middle of its of its four sides, except for the southeastern corner, where a square tower serves as the base for a tall cylindrical tower on top of it, and the middle south side, where a projecting rectangular salient serves as the entrance gate.
 The gate entrance is framed by reused ancient columns.
 Inside the gate are narrow openings for a former portcullis and for defenders to drop projectiles or boiling oil on attackers.
 The vestibule of the gate is covered by a groin vault and flanked by guardrooms.The gate leads to the rectangular courtyard which is flanked by arcades on four sides, behind which are lines of small rooms and an upper floor.
 There are 33 narrow rooms in total on the ground floor.
 Most of the rooms and galleries are covered by barrel vaults made of rubble stone, except for those of the north and east sides (rebuilt in the 18th century) which contain groin vaults.
 Stairs lead to the upper floor, which is lined by more rooms on three sides.
 The south side is occupied by a long vaulted hall with a mihrab (niche symbolizing the direction of prayer), which is the oldest preserved mosque or prayer hall in North Africa.
 The room is divided into two aisles by a row of cross-shaped pillars supporting a vaulted ceiling.
 It had a capacity of about 200 worshipers.Another set of stairs leads to the roof and the top of the walls, which are crowned with crenellations on both their inner and outer edges.
-Another small room in the fortress, located above the gate at the top of the of the walls, contains another mihrab and is covered by a dome supported on squinches.
+Another small room in the fortress, located above the gate at the top of the walls, contains another mihrab and is covered by a dome supported on squinches.
 This is the oldest example of a dome with squinches in Islamic North Africa.
 The cylindrical tower above the southeast corner was most likely intended as a lighthouse.
 It can be ascended via a spiral staircase inside.
 It has a marble inscription plaque over its entrance (mentioned above).